hvkwak/hvkwak/README.md

 <h1>Hyovin Kwak</h1>

 ## Introduction
-I'm a software developer who changed my career path several times in my life to step outside of the comfort zone.
-(Kinda "Quereinsteiger" in German.)
-While these transitions have presented challenges, they have also strengthened my adaptability and resilience.
-I'm committed to continuous growth and taking accountability for my actions and decisions.
-I always strive to grasp low-level details while keep focusing on the goals.
+Software developer with career focus on computer graphics and computer vision.
+A multiple-time career changer driven by the pursuit of growth and resilience beyond the comfort zone.
+First hands-on industry experience in software development at an optical machine manufacturer (Schneider GmbH & Co.
+KG).

 ## Personal Interests
 I'm personally interested in rendering of scenes, computer graphics and 3D computer vision.
-Before I'm able to continue learning more about them, I'm currently focusing on the basics and prerequisites including Computer Organization and Design, Computer Architecture, GPU Programming alongside my full-time job as a C++/Qt Developer.
+Before I'm able to continue learning more about them, I'm currently focusing on the basics and prerequisites alongside my job as a C++/Qt Developer.

 <h2>🚀 Languages and Tools I Use</h2>
 <p><a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" style="display: inline-block;"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/cplusplus/cplusplus-original.svg" alt="cplusplus" width="42" height="42" /></a>